novicap/api-docs/source/includes/_invoices_approved_by_debtor.md

 This endpoint allows you to mark an existing invoice as approved by debtor.

-Note that you should have at least one sold invoice in NoviCap before use this endpoint.
+Note that you can only approve invoices for trade relationships that already have at least one invoice sold.

 ```shell
 curl "https://api.novicap.com/v1/invoices/:transaction_number/approved_by_debtor" --data "api_key=abcd"